 by Mark from Wyld Family Travel

 Walhalla is located in the hills behind the Latrobe Valley in Gippsland east of Melbourne.
-Walhalla is an old colonial gold mining town for the late 1800’s.
-Walhalla was one of the top gold producing towns in Australia at the time.
+Walhalla is an old colonial gold mining town from the late 1800’s.
+Walhalla was one of the top gold-producing towns in Australia at the time.
 In the proceeding years towards the early 1980′, Walhalla was nearly reclaimed by the forest and bush fires.

-Today Walhalla is one of the top attractions in the area featuring the Walhalla Goldfields Railway, The Long Tunnel Mine, Historic Cemetery and original Colonial-era building.
-There are a picturesque stream and bbq areas available for your visit to Walhalla.
+Today Walhalla is one of the top attractions in the area featuring the Walhalla Goldfields Railway, The Long Tunnel Mine, the Historic Cemetery and the original Colonial-era building.
+There is a picturesque stream and bbq area available for your visit to Walhalla.